fenago/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 return scores

 ```
-We’re nearly done.
+We' re nearly done.
 The only thing left to do is to define a list of model configurations to try
 for a dataset.
 We can define this generically.
 The only parameter we may want to specify is
 the periodicity of the seasonal component in the series (offset), if one exists.
 By default, we